 These laws are anti-union and anti-worker because they drive down everyone’s wages, benefits, and overall living standards.

-- People under the age of 65 in states with RTW laws are more likely to be uninsured (13.0%, compared with 9.4% in free-bargaining states).
+• People younger than 65 in states with right to work laws are more likely to lack health insurance (11.9%, compared with 8.1% in free-bargaining states).

 With millions of Americans unemployeed and underemployeed, RTW is an ill-timed distraction from the issues that really matter to working families like raising wages, affordable and accessible health care, affordable education and secure retirement.